ALWAYS HAPPY TO LIST YOUR COUNTY EVENT HERE.Just contact firstname.lastname@example.org with the details.

 The Tollemache is a prestigious EBU event and attracts the best players from each county.
 The Selection Committee takes into account performance in County competitions with particular emphasis on the Championship Teams of Four, the County League for Clubs, and the Pairs League, as well as the Victor Ludorum ranking list.
 The Selection Committee are also attaching considerable emphasis on performance in the Western League plus regional and national performances in both teams and pairs competitions.
 The selected team will represent Somerset in the qualifier in Birmingham

-The Club Championship will be decided on the combined results of the following 2 events open only to players below the rank of National Master on 1st July 2016.
+The Club Championship will be decided on the combined results of the inter club pairs and teams events.